0 items - 0

 EUCHARIST

 The historic worship service of the Church has two central parts: the Ministry of the Word and the Eucharist (Holy Communion).
-From chapter 2 of the book of Acts, the Church has been devoted to the practice of remembering the Lord's death through the Sacrament of Eucharist.
+From chapter 2 of the book of Acts, the Church has been devoted to the practice of remembering the Lord's death through the sacrament of the Eucharist.
 We believe the Eucharist is the epicenter of worship and should be celebrated on a weekly basis, if not more often.

 As taught by the Orthodox Fathers, we believe the Eucharist is a mystery and is sacramental in nature.
 It is the real presence of the risen Christ.